-Electrodissolution Processes: Fundamentals and Applications discusses the basic principles involved in high rate anodic dissolution processes and their application in advanced machining, micromachining, and finishing operations.
-The fundamental section of the book discusses the anodic dissolution behavior of different classes of metals and the influence of mass-transport, current distribution, and surface film properties on the metal removal rate and surface finishing.
-The application section of the book presents essential elements of electrochemical and assisted techniques for precision machining, micromachining, and polishing of advanced materials including hard to machine conducting ceramic materials.
+Electrodissolution Processes: Fundamentals and Applications discusses the basic principles involved in high-rate anodic dissolution processes and their application in advanced machining, micromachining, and finishing operations.
+The fundamentals section of the book discusses the anodic dissolution behavior of different classes of metals and the influence of mass transport, current distribution, and surface film properties on the metal removal rate and surface finishing.
+The applications section of the book presents essential elements of electrochemical and assisted techniques for precision machining, micromachining, and polishing of advanced materials, including hard-to-machine conducting ceramic materials.

-- A first-of-its-kind book which provides the reader with an updated scientific and engineering information related to high rate anodic dissolution processes.
+- A first-of-its-kind book that provides updated scientific and engineering information related to high-rate anodic dissolution processes

-- Highlights the importance of the understanding of basic principles required for designing and optimization of ECM/EMM/EP processes.
+- Highlights the importance of the understanding of basic principles required for designing and optimizing ECM/EMM/EP processes

-- Gives equal emphasis on the fundamentals and the applications of electrodissolution processes
+- Gives equal emphasis to the fundamentals and applications of electrodissolution processes

-- Discusses the high rate andic dissolution of two broad classes of materials namely engineering and refractory materials.
+- Discusses the high-rate anodic dissolution of two broad classes of materials, namely, engineering and refractory materials

 - Presents a dedicated chapter on electrochemical planarization of copper interconnects